pnithida/DADS5001_Quiz1_6420422004/README.md

 User can also view a bar graph represent the amount of each product by pressing "Graph" button.

 The latest data will show up.
-Each bar will show ID_Item_Colour_Size on the x-axis while the y-axis will show the quantity of each product
+Each bar will show ID_Item_Colour_Size on the x-axis while the y-axis will show the quantity of each product.